portalpayments/portalwallet/README-TEST-WALLET.md

 ## Installing the extension

 Normally Portal is installed through the Chrome Web Store (or Edge Web Store etc).
-But for this demo we'll install it outside the store`.
+But for this demo we'll install it outside the store.

-Download an unzip the the file provided.
+Download and unzip the the file provided.

 Then in Chrome, click the three dot menu **⋮** then **Manage Extensions**: